mohammad523/frontend-capstone/README.md

 - Voice assistant that can create posts, like, delete, and have a little conversation.
 - Instant messaging using firebase
+- Allow users to create custom dialogs with voice assistant

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.